+Topic: Evaluating Alternative Tax Systems; How to Calculate a Tax?

-AACSB: Reflective Thinking AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Learning Objective: 01-03 Describe the different tax rate structures and calculate a tax.
-Learning Objective: 01-05 Apply appropriate criteria to evaluate alternate tax systems.
-Level of Difficulty: 3 Haro 98.
-Evaluate the U.S. federal tax system on the certainty and economy criteria.
+Learning Objective: 01-03 Describe the different tax rate structures and calculate a tax.; 01-05

+Apply appropriate criteria to evaluate alternative tax systems.

+98) Evaluate the U.S. federal tax system on the certainty and economy criteria.

-Certainty means that taxpayers should be able to determine when to pay the tax, where to pay the tax, and how to determine the tax.
+Answer: Certainty means that taxpayers should be able to determine when to pay the tax, where to pay the tax, and how to determine the tax.
 It is relatively easy to determine when and where to pay the federal income tax.
 For example, individual federal income tax returns and the remaining balance of taxes owed must be filed with the Internal Revenue Service each year on or before April 15th (or the first business day following April 15th).
 Thus, from this perspective, the federal income tax scores high.